 She managed responsibilities in different settings and processes that included General, Presidential, Parliamentary and Local Elections as well as Direct Democracy Initiatives.
 Ms. Helms previously worked on development and security issues in Boston, and in the private and academic sector in Peru.

 A trained attorney, Ms. Helms graduated with honors from Universidad de Lima in Peru.
-She is currently finishing a Master’s of Liberal Arts in Government, as well as a Graduate Certificate in Social Justice at Harvard University.
+Ms. Helms also holds a Master’s of Liberal Arts in Government, and a Graduate Certificate in Social Justice from Harvard University.
 She also completed the Program on Negotiation at Harvard Law School and received an Intelligence Diploma from the Centro de Altos Estudios Nacionales from the Ministry of Defense in Peru.